andreasvc/disco-dop/docs/cli/treesearch.rst

 More information: https://docs.python.org/3/library/re.html#regular-expression-syntax

+This query engine creates a cached index of line numbers in all files ``treesearchlineidx.pkl``; this index should automatically be recreated when the list of files changes or any file is updated.

 TGrep2 syntax overview
 ^^^^^^^^^^^^^^^^^^^^^^
 Only treebanks in bracket format ary supported, but trees can be n-ary.
 Note that the tgrep2 command needs to be installed.
+A version with small improvements is available from https://github.com/andreasvc/tgrep2

 TGrep2 operators::